 The web.xml descriptor in war archives doesn't need any entry for JMS endpoints.

 In this example we create a simple endpoint relying on SOAP over JMS and deploy it as part of a jar archive.

 The endpoint is created using wsconsume tool from a WSDL contract such as:

 |The HelloWorldImplPort here is meant for using the testQueue that has to be created before deploying the endpoint.|

 At the time of writing, java:/ConnectionFactory is the default connection factory JNDI location.

 For allowing remote JNDI lookup of the connection factory, a specific service (HelloWorldService) for remote clients is added to the WSDL.
 The java:jms/RemoteConnectionFactory is the JNDI location of the same connection factory mentioned above, except it's exposed for remote lookup.
-The soapjms:jndiInitialContextFactory and soap:jmsjndiURL complete the remote connection configuration, specifying the initial context factory class to use and the JNDI registry address.
+The soapjms:jndiInitialContextFactory and soap:jmsjndiURL complete the remote connection configuration: they depends on the actual WildFly container the service is running on and specify the initial context factory class to use and the JNDI registry address.

 |Have a look at the application server domain for finding out the configured connection factory JNDI locations.|

 The endpoint implementation is a basic JAX-WS POJO using @WebService annotation to refer to the consumed contract: